magnussolution/magnusbilling7/wiki/en/modules/user/user.rst

 SIP account limit
 -----------------

-| We did not write the description to this field.
+| The amount of VoIP accounts allowed by this user.
+Will be necessary give permission to the group to create VoIP accounts.